ecrax/streamdeck/docs/contributing.md

 # Contributing Guidelines

 You are very welcome to contribute to this project, that is why it is open source.
-But to ensure a high quality product we only accept serious Pull Requests and ask you to test your changes before you create a PR.
+But to ensure a high-quality product we only accept serious Pull Requests and ask you to test your changes before you create a PR.

 ## Steps to contribute

 1. Fork and clone the repo from `https://github.com/product-ride/styled-wind`
 2. Make necessary changes within the `lib` directory.
 3. Run tests to make sure nothing breaks
-4. Follow below steps and test your changes before creating the PR
+4. Follow the below steps and test your changes before creating the PR

 ## Steps to run before creating a PR